gaehlerm/SoftwareEngineering/README.md

 The basic idea of logging is to have a feedback what kind of steps your software executed.
 It might help you finding bugs.
 Now this sounds great, but in reality, there are several things to consider.

-The most obvious drawback is that logging needs time to be implemented.
+- The most obvious drawback is that logging needs time to be implemented.
 It’s not a huge amount, yet it may add up.

-Logging is usually not needed.
+- Logging is usually not needed.
 Most code is deterministic.
 You run the same code twice it will do the exact same thing, down to some rounding errors.
 You don’t need the logs.
 Run the code with the same settings as the user did and inspect your code using a debugger.

-If you struggle finding your bugs, you should rather improve the quality of your code.
+- If you struggle finding your bugs, you should rather improve the quality of your code.
 Simplify its structure and write unit tests.
 You will have less bugs and they are easier to find.

 At the same time there are some cases where you can consider using a logger.

-For non-deterministic software it may be useful.
+- For non-deterministic software it may be useful.
 For example, if you have several programs that communicate asynchronously with each other, as in microservices.
 All kind of conditions may occur that you didn’t think of.
 Depending on the temporal order of the messages being sent.
 A logger may help you to trace back the source of a bug.

-In a GUI the logger could store all the actions performed by the user.
+- In a GUI the logger could store all the actions performed by the user.
 This may also be helpful if the user finds a bug.

-And finally, a logger may be helpful for the user to send in auto created error reports if something went wrong.
+- And finally, a logger may be helpful for the user to send in auto created error reports if something went wrong.
 He can just click a button to send in an error report with all relevant data and doesn’t have to bother writing such a report by himself.
 This may be very useful as errors are almost inevitable and the users are a very helpful group to test your software.
 As long as the bugs are not too subtle or too serious.

 # 34. Tools

+"I'm an egotistical bastard, and I name all my projects after myself.
+First 'Linux', now 'git'." - Linus Thorwalds

+// I think this chapter needs some reworking

 There is a fair amount of software that is supposed to help you writing more or better software.
 Here is a short list of the most important classes of tools I worked with so far:

-Version control software (VCS), Command line, Continuous Integration (CI), Integrated Development Editor (IDE), debugger, profiler, formatter, code quality checker, ticketing system, Wiki, pip (python), build tools, docstring, docker and possibly many more.
+Version control software (VCS), Command line, Continuous Integration (CI), Integrated Development Editor (IDE), debugger, profiler, formatter, code quality checker, ticketing system, Wiki, package manager, build tools, docstring, container applications, container orchestration, databases and many more.

-I have to admit that the list is pretty scrambled.
+I have to admit that the list is pretty scrambled and random.
 We have some specific software products but also software types.
 This is because for some problems almost all software companies use the same product while for other tasks you can choose between a broad range of products.
 In most cases it is best to use what your work colleagues use as well.
 Then they can help you out if you are stuck somewhere.

 ## Version control software

 Git is certainly the very first program to mention here.
 Git is everywhere.
 It’s the Version Control Software (VCS) that Linus Thorwalds programmed because all the alternatives were too slow for managing the Linux kernel or had other drawbacks like bugs or licencins issues // citation Wikipedia?.
 Git is clearly superior to most other version control software and there is no reason to learn anything else.
 Git is a de facto industry standard.

-The original Git software is a console application but there is also proprietary software with a GUI.
+The original Git software is a console application but there are also proprietary software products with a GUI.

 I recommend learning the classic (command line) git.
 Start learning it as soon as possible.
 Every programmer has to be able to work with it.
 The only difference between companies is the way how they use git exactly.
+For example there are different ways how to deal with branches when merging them into master.

 ### Git, everywhere git